kubernetes/minikube/docs/drivers.md

 The hyperkit driver currently requires running as root to use the vmnet framework to setup networking.

-If you encountered `Could not find hyperkit executable`, you might need to install [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)
+If you encountered errors like `Could not find hyperkit executable`, you might need to install [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)

 #### xhyve driver